 - Cardiac rehab to get you back to a healthier, active life after a heart attack or bypass surgery.

 - Exercise to reach a healthy weight and keep your cholesterol and blood pressure in check.

-- Accreditation.
-Rush has received Mission: Lifeline STEMI Accreditation, provided through a partnership between the American Heart Association and the Society of Cardiovascular Patient Care.
-To earn this accreditation, hospitals must meet standards for prompt, appropriate heart attack treatment, including lifesaving procedures such as percutaneous coronary intervention (PCI) on a 24/7 basis.
-Rush is one of only two hospitals in Chicago to receive this accreditation.
+- Esteemed accreditation: Rush University Medical Center received Mission: Lifeline STEMI Accreditation, provided through a partnership between the American Heart Association and the Society of Cardiovascular Patient Care.
+To earn this accreditation, hospitals must meet standards for prompt, appropriate heart attack treatment, including lifesaving procedures like percutaneous coronary intervention (PCI) on a 24/7 basis.
+We are one of only two hospitals in Chicago to receive this accreditation.

-- Rapid treatment.
-Rush's median "door-to-balloon" time — the time between when a person having a heart attack enters the hospital and receives the recommended emergency treatment of an angioplasty — is 60 minutes.
-This is significantly shorter than the standard U.S. goal of 90 minutes.
+- Rapid heart attack treatment: Rush University Medical Center's median "door-to-balloon" time — the time between when a person having a heart attack enters the hospital and receives the recommended emergency treatment of an angioplasty — is 60 minutes.
+Rush Copley Medical Center's median "door-to-balloon" time is 63 minutes.
+These times are significantly shorter than the standard U.S. goal of 90 minutes.

-- Quality care.
-Rush is one of only 78 hospitals nationwide to receive the American College of Cardiology's NCDR ACTION Registry–GWTG Gold Performance Achievement Award for 2015.
-The award recognizes Rush's commitment and success in implementing a higher standard of care for heart attack patients.
-It also signifies that Rush has reached an aggressive goal of treating these patients to standard levels of care as outlined by the American College of Cardiology/American Heart Association clinical guidelines and recommendations.
+- Nationally recognized for chest pain care: Rush Copley Medical Center is recognized for providing a high standard of care for heart attack patients by the American College of Cardiology and is one of only 140 hospitals nationwide to receive this honor.
+The Platinum Performance Achievement Award from the College’s NCDR Chest Pain – MI Registry recognizes Rush Copley’s commitment and success in implementing a higher standard of care for heart attack patients.
+It signifies that, in treating these patients, Rush Copley has met levels of care as outlined by the American College of Cardiology/American Heart Association clinical guidelines and recommendations.